 - Scope, guidance and stakeholder management

-The MER UK Decommissioning Task Force has been established and reports to the MER UK Forum.
+The North Sea Transition Decommissioning and Repurposing Task Force has been established and reports to the North Sea Transition Steering Group.
 This task force, and the leveraging of its membership and expertise, will be crucial for the delivery of the decommissioning strategy.

 Transparency and collaborative working will be essential to deliver this strategy.
 We will continue to work closely with the industry and government to improve cost estimating and decision quality, making sure that interfaces are managed effectively.